aryan-sudo/clock/README.md

 # clock
-An HTML clock with digital support.
+A clock with in multiple languages wih digital support.
 Analog support is coming soon.